aristanetworks/cloudvision-python-actions/README.md

 ## How to Upload Action Packs to a CloudVision cluster

-### CloudVision 2023.1+ / CVaaS

-From CloudVision version 2023.1 (or on CVaaS), the Packaging UI under the general settings can be used to add or remove actionpacks downloaded from the [releases page](https://github.com/aristanetworks/cloudvision-python-actions/releases).
+The Packaging UI under the general settings can be used to add or remove actionpacks downloaded from the [releases page](https://github.com/aristanetworks/cloudvision-python-actions/releases).

-### CloudVision 2022.3 or before

-For on-premises installation versions 2022.3 or before, the following approach needs to be taken to install actionpacks.
-(This approach can alternatively be used for on-premises installations of version 2023.1 onwards instead of the Packaging UI as well)

-**Note**: The following method of uploading scripts is not available for CVaaS customers.
+## Creating artifacts from source

+It is also possible to create the artifacts by hand from the source code and upload them via the packaging UI.
+The following steps outline this approach.

 ### Pre-requisites